minio/docs/source/reference/minio-mc/mc-batch-generate.rst

 .. mc-cmd:: TARGET
    :required:

-   The :ref:`alias <alias>` and bucket on the MinIO deployment to which to add the object lifecycle management rule.
+   The :ref:`alias <alias>` used to generate the YAML template file.
+   The specified ``alias`` does not restrict the deployment(s) where you can use the generated file.

    For example:

    .. code-block:: none

-      mc batch generate myminio/mydata replicate
+      mc batch generate myminio replicate

-   You can use just an alias without specifying a bucket to perform the job at the deployment's root.

 .. mc-cmd:: JOBTYPE
    :required: